Colleges of Durham University: Types of college

-The University validates degrees at other colleges not recognised under any of the above categories.
+The university validates degrees at other colleges not recognised under any of the above categories.
 Current arrangements include the validation of the Church of England's Common Award at a number of theological colleges.
 The Royal Academy of Dance also used to teach courses leading to degrees validated by Durham.

 Hill and Bailey

 Most colleges can be classified into two groups: Bailey colleges, located on Durham's peninsula around Durham Cathedral, and Hill colleges on Elvet Hill on the other side of the river.

 The five Bailey colleges are located in historic buildings on The Bailey, the peninsula around the castle and cathedral that forms the historic centre of Durham.
 They include most of the older colleges of the university.

 The Hill colleges are located in purpose-built buildings on Elvet Hill to the south of the city, close to the Mountjoy site which houses most of the university's departments and central facilities.
 The first hill college was St Mary's, which moved in 1952 from the Bailey.
-All new colleges founded in Durham since then have been on Elvet Hill, and as of 2020 houses it eight colleges, with two more under construction.
+All new colleges founded in Durham since then have been on Elvet Hill, and as of 2020 it houses eight colleges, with two more under construction.

 Two colleges do not fit into this grouping: the College of St Hild and St Bede, formed in 1975 as a merger of two Victorian teacher training colleges, is located along with the Education Department on Gilesgate, on the opposite side of Durham from Elvet Hill.
-Ustinov College, the university's only postgraduate-only college, is based at Sheraton Park on the same side of the city as Elvet Hill but further from the city centre, which was formerly the home of Neville's Cross College.
+Ustinov College, the university's sole postgraduate-only college, is based at Sheraton Park on the same side of the city as Elvet Hill but further from the city centre, which was formerly the home of Neville's Cross College.

 Some colleges also have accommodation in other parts of the city, most notably St Cuthbert's Society, which has its headquarters on the Bailey but its largest accommodation blocks at the end of Old Elvet, across the river from St Hild and St Bede.

-Planned Colleges
+Planned colleges

 The university announced in 2017 its intention to build four to six new colleges by 2027.

 The first of these, South College, opened in 2020 on the Mount Oswald site, alongside a new home for John Snow College which relocated from Queen's Campus in 2018.

-In 2023, it was announced that the university planned to work with the owners of Rushford Court private hall, formerly County Hospital, to equip the site with college facilities, to serve as a temporary home for College of St Hild and St Bede during renovation of its own site, then to become the university's eighteenth college once Hild Bede returned to its own buildings.
+In 2023, the university announced that it planned to work with the owners of Rushford Court, a private hall of residence, to equip the site with college facilities, to serve as a temporary home for the College of St Hild and St Bede during renovation of its own site, then to become the university's eighteenth college once Hild Bede returned to its own buildings.
+In May 2024, the university also announced the building of Durham's 19th college, scheduled to start in 2025 neighbouring Hild Bede.